Have you ever craved something without really being able to pinpoint what the flavour was?

 - 1 tsp ground cumin

-- Heat olive oil in a dutch oven or large, heavy-bottomed pot over medium heat.
-Saute onion, celery, and carrot until soft, about 5 minutes.
-Add ginger and garlic and cook until fragrant, about one minute.
+- Heat the olive oil in a dutch oven or large, heavy-bottomed pot over medium heat.
+Sauté the onion, celery, and carrot until soft, about 5 minutes.
+Add the ginger and garlic and cook until fragrant, about 1 minute.
 Add the beef and cook until fully browned, about 10 minutes.

-- Stir in the ketchup, brown sugar, tomato paste, vinegar, soy sauce and spices.
+- Stir in the ketchup, brown sugar, tomato paste, vinegar, soy sauce, cayenne, cumin and cloves.
 Bring to a boil, then reduce heat to low and simmer for 30 minutes.

-- Serve with split rolls, spooning a generous amount of filling between halves.
+- Serve on split soft rolls, spooning a generous amount of filling between the halves.
+Over-filling is a mandatory part of the experience — pass the extra napkins!

 I have made these so many times.
 They are absolutely my favorite ever sloppy joes.